rsk-lab/swift-style-guide/README.md

 ## 4. File Structure

-### 4.1 Import Statements
+The following list should be the standard organization of all your Swift files:

-Import statements should be at the very top of the code file, and they should be listed in alphabetical order.
+Before the type declaration:

 ```swift
 import CoreData.NSManagedObjectID